arbs-io/api-studio-visualstudio/README.md

 ![Api Studio Visual Studio Overview](art/api-studio-visualstudio-overview-highlighted.png)

 - <span style="color:#267F00;">**Designer**</span>: The Visual Studio Api Studio Designer is dedicated to editing Api Studio DSL artefacts used by code generated directly in the Visual Studio environment.
-The Visual Studio designer is available only under the .NET framework, which is supported by all versions of visual studio.
-Due to technical limitations, we do not yet provide one for .NET Core.
 To open a .ApiStudio file, the designer opens in the central docking area within visual studio.
 If there is no such file, you may create it using the Add --> New Item --> ApiStudio.

 - <span style="color:#B200FF;">**Toolbox**</span>: The Toolbox window displays controls that you can add to Visual Studio projects.
 Choose View > Toolbox from the menu bar or press Ctrl+Alt+X to open Toolbox.
 You can drag and drop different controls onto the surface of the Api Studio designer and resize and position the controls.
 Toolbox appears in conjunction with Api Studio designer views.
 Toolbox displays only those controls that the current designer can use.
 You can search within Toolbox to further filter the items that appear.

-- <span style="color:#0094FF;">**Api Studio Explorer**</span>: You can use the Solution Explorer tool window to create & manage your solutions and projects and to view & interact with your code.
+- <span style="color:#0094FF;">**Api Studio Explorer**</span>: You can use the Explorer tool window to create & manage your solutions and projects and to view & interact with your code.

 - <span style="color:#FFD800;">**Property**</span>: The Visual Studio Properties window is a property browser for Api Studio components.
-The Properties window list metadata at design-time for the currently selected object in any other window in the integrated development environment (IDE).
+The Properties window list metadata at design time for the currently selected object in any other window in the integrated development environment (IDE).

 ### **Visual Studio Project**

-templates are available to provide lightweight solution.
-  -
-Api Studio provides help structure for project structure without being too opinionated.
+Api Studio provides a visual studio project containing all assets to get started.
+The template offers a complete but lightweight solution.

 #### Azure Function (dotnet6 - C#)